yusufonaran0/Ultrasound-HS-SR04-BPA-DEL26-/README.md

 The estimated power consumption is low, which is expected for this project because the design mainly consists of counters, FSM logic, simple arithmetic, and display/buzzer control.

+## Project Progress

+**Week 1:** The overall project requirements were analyzed and the system architecture was defined.
+The block diagram and dataflow structure were created, and the Git repository was initialized.

+**Week 2:** All core modules were implemented in Verilog and the top-level module (`ultrasonic_top`) was developed.
+Module interfaces and signal interconnections were finalized.

+**Week 3:** Simulations of individual modules and the top-level design were performed and verified.
+Waveform analysis confirmed correct functionality, and the bitstream was successfully generated in Vivado.

+**Week 4:** The physical circuit was assembled using the Nexys A7-50T and HC-SR04 sensor.
+The bitstream was programmed, real measurements were tested, the measurement interval was tuned for stability, and the final demo video was recorded.

+## Conclusion

+In this project, a complete ultrasonic distance measurement system was successfully designed, implemented, and tested on the Nexys A7-50T FPGA using the HC-SR04 sensor.
+The system accurately measures distance based on the time-of-flight principle and presents the results in real time via 7-segment displays and a buzzer feedback mechanism.

+A modular and hierarchical design approach was followed, enabling clear separation of functionality and easier debugging, simulation, and integration.
+All modules were verified through simulation before hardware implementation, ensuring reliable system behavior on the FPGA.

+The final implementation demonstrates efficient resource usage, low power consumption, and stable real-time operation.
+Overall, the project meets all specified requirements and provides a solid foundation for further extensions such as higher precision measurements, filtering techniques, or integration with additional peripherals.